ethduke/tg_summary_openrouter/README.md

 1. Save as the relevant `.md` file in `data/prompts/`
 2. Your changes will be automatically used when running the tool
 3. Use template variables like `{participants}` and `{messages}` in your prompts
+4. In your config.yaml file, set the `prompt_template_name` under `default_prompt` to match your preferred prompt file name (without the .md extension).
+For example, if you want to use summary_prompt.md, set it to 'summary_prompt'

 ## Configuration